Approach

 Thesis-aligned scoring, not generic filters

 Every platform lets you filter by industry, revenue, and geography.
 That is table stakes.
-The question is whether the platform can encode your specific investment thesis.
-If you buy B2B services companies with $5-15M EBITDA, 80%+ recurring revenue, and founder-led management teams in fragmented markets, can the tool score deals against all of those criteria simultaneously?
+The question is whether the platform can encode your specific thesis.
+If you buy B2B services companies with $5-15M EBITDA, 80%+ recurring revenue, and founder-led management teams in fragmented markets, can the tool score deals against all of those at once?
 Can it learn from deals your team passed on and adjust the weighting?
 If the answer is "you can set up custom filters," that is a database, not AI.

 CIM parsing that actually works